dredivaris/reddit-scraper/README.md

    - **Specific Post**: Enter the Reddit post URL

 4. Click "Scrape" and download the results as CSV

+### Comment Hierarchy

+When scraping a specific post, the tool now captures parent-child relationships between comments:

+- **Comment ID**: Unique identifier for each comment
+- **Parent ID**: ID of the parent comment or submission
+- **Is Top Level**: Indicates if the comment is a direct reply to the post (True) or a reply to another comment (False)

+This allows you to reconstruct the full comment tree and understand the conversation flow.
+The downloaded CSV file will always include these relationship fields, even if they're hidden in the display view.

 ## 🌐 Deployment